joe-herman/joe-herman.github.io/_posts/2020-05-31-finding-a-bff-in-zero-bug-balance.md

 * Culturally, _finding_ a bug is as rewarding as _fixing_ (closing) a bug.
 * It allows teams to consider opportunity cost and punt a less-severe bug as technical debt to pay down later.
 * Fixing a bug of any age, even punted ones, counts toward BFF.
-* BFF reflects changes to bug balance, obsoleting bug balance reports.
+* BFF replaces bug balance reports, as it already sums changes to bug balance.
 * BFF is intentionally still a single, convenient number that anyone can scramble to calculate four minutes before the monthly reports presentation starts.

 Admittedly, BFF alone can be gamed by a bored engineer filing many small bugs in place of one, but a picture paints itself when combined with other metrics: